Clipboard and copy/paste

 Paste images, not text

-When the thing you want to send is an image — a screenshot, a photo of a whiteboard, an annotated diagram — use Image paste instead of copy/paste.
-Images go through Moshi's upload service and reach the agent as a short URL without ever touching the host's filesystem.
+When the thing you want to send is an image — a screenshot, a photo of a whiteboard, an annotated diagram — don't fight the text clipboard.
+Moshi has two purpose-built flows instead:

 Copying private keys